hpham17/esential-2016/README.md

 Esential is a non-profit organization that aims to connect local communities with low-income individuals who are in need of a low interest rate loan.
 By signing up for an account, community members will be able to list the amount they wish to loan with a desired interest rate.
 Individuals in need will be able to search for a loan whose terms they can agree on and arrange to meet in person with the loaner.

 Please visit our [website](https://esential-2016.herokuapp.com) to get involved.

+## Setup

+Clone or fork repo and run rake db:setup.

+Our cucumber tests utilizes Poltergeist with PhantomJS as our driver for Capybara so make sure to follow the [directions]https://github.com/teampoltergeist/poltergeist#user-content-installing-phantomjs to install PhantomJS on your local machine.

+That's it!